dalenguyen/firebase-wordpress-plugin/readme.txt

 = What can I do with this Integrate Firebase plugin? =

-At version 0.5.0, the user can integrate Firebase authentication to WordPress.
+At version 0.5.1, the user can integrate Firebase authentication to WordPress.
 That means you can:

 * log in, log out and show data only to logged in users.
 *  Get Real Time database in Dashboard

+= How can I put a shortcode in a widget or WordPress editor? =

+The example in this guide only shows you how to put in a PHP file.
+If you want to put the shortcode inside a widget or editor.
+You can simply do this:

+> [firebase_login][/firebase_login]

 = How can I add a login form to WordPress? =